-Although the industry has come a long way since the cheesy product spiels and clumsy advertising of the mid 1900’s, B2B buyers are still being bombarded every single day by sales calls and badly thought-out marketing communications.
-Buyers used to be naive, falling for false promises and guarantees, but as we’ve moved into the 21st century, buyers have begun to learn how to avoid these traps.
+The industry has come a long way since the cheesy product spiels and clumsy advertising of the mid 1900’s.
+B2B buyers are still being bombarded every single day by sales calls and badly thought-out marketing communications.
+Buyers were naive, falling for false promises and guarantees.
+However, as we move into the 21st century, buyers know how to avoid these traps.

 The rise of the ‘smart buyer’

-It is becoming commonplace for companies to be fighting through switchboards, dead lines and agitated buyers in order to engage.
-What’s more, popular communication channels such as social media platforms aren’t providing optimal business engagement opportunities – for example, how many MD’s do you think actually take full control of their Twitter accounts?
-While companies may still be able to generate the occasional piece of new business via these methods, people are generally choosing their own way to be communicated to.
+It is becoming commonplace for companies to be fighting through switchboards, dead lines and agitated buyers to engage.
+What’s more, popular communication channels such as social media platforms aren’t providing optimal business engagement opportunities.
+For example, how many MD’s do you think actually take full control of their Twitter accounts?
+Some companies may still be able to generate the occasional piece of new business via these methods.
+However, people are generally choosing their own way to communicate.
 It is down to companies to find a way of cutting through the clutter and catching buyers’ attention.

-In line with this, we have seen a shift towards a buyer-focused approach, where companies are identifying prospects and attempting to reach them in more valuable ways.
-If buyers are basing more decisions on experiences, it is key for companies to reach buyers with more salient and meaningful messages that encourages a relationship.
-This could include sending invitations to communicate so that it stays on the buyer’s terms, and ensuring that communication is based on warm interactions, incentives, relevance and encouragement.
+In line with this, we have seen a shift towards a buyer-focused approach.
+This is where companies are identifying prospects and attempting to reach them in more valuable ways.
+If buyers are basing more decisions on experiences, it is key for companies to reach buyers with messages that encourages a relationship.
+This could include sending invitations to communicate so that it stays on the buyer’s terms.
+Also, ensuring that communication is based on warm interactions, incentives, relevance and encouragement.

 Cutting through the noise with enlightened communication

-The better you understand who buys what, when and why, the better informed you are to begin tailoring a message that resonates with them.
-However, although a lot of companies do collect data like this about their prospects and current customers, they are not able to use it in a way that can inform their marketing efforts.
-This is usually down to varying factors such as incomplete or inaccurate data, a lack of customer segmentation or the amount of time taken to process data for marketing.
+The better you understand who buys what, when and why, the better informed you are to begin tailoring a message that resonates.
+A lot of companies do collect data like this about their prospects and current customers.
+However, they are not able to use it in a way that can inform their marketing efforts.
+This is usually down to varying factors such as incomplete or inaccurate data.
+Or, a lack of customer segmentation or the amount of time taken to process data for marketing.